savvy-coders/dap-curriculum/Section03/SQL Slides.md

 ---

-# Standard Data Types
+# SQL Data Types

-Char - a fixed length string
+- Char - a fixed length string
-Varchar - variable length string
+- Varchar - variable length string
-Integer - whole numbers (can be signed or unsigned) Float - a floating point number (used for scientific calculations - do not use for financial calculations) Decimal - a fixed-point number
+- Integer - whole numbers (can be signed or unsigned)
+- Float - a floating point number (used for scientific calculations - do not use for financial calculations)
+- Decimal - a fixed-point number

 https://www.w3schools.com/sql/sql_datatypes.asp